 To test our board we are going to select the "Synthesis/Implementation" sources, select "Di01Demo-Behavioral" and in the "Processes" window expand the "Generate Programming File" and then double-click on "Configure Device (iMPACT).
 Doing this puts the program through all of the necessary steps to generate the file for downloading to the FPGA and to initiate the downloading process.
 When asked, choose the Configure devices using Boundary Scan bullet and select "Automatically connect a cable and identify a Boundary Scan chain".
 You will be asked to assign a new configuration file, choose "dio1demo.bit".
 This will happen, of course, only if there are no errors in any of the intervening steps.
 If all goes well you should wind up with a page such as Figure 4.
 Click on the boundary scan tab at the bottom of the window.
-Following instructions, right-click on the device and select "Program" and if there are no problems success will be signaled by a "Program Succeeded" announcement.
+Following instructions, right-click on the device and select "Program".
+This will bring up the programming window where you simply click "Ok".
+If there are no problems success will be signaled by a "Program Succeeded" announcement.
 At this time the 7-segment display should be cycling through the numbers 0 to 9, the slide switches should control their corresponding LED's and depressing the push buttons should interrupt the display on the 7-segment chip opposite the button.
 Also, the push button on the D2XL card, when depressed, should light up the LED "LD1".